Skip to main content

 • LVDS display header

 These are some of the most highly featured motherboards in the history of the Thin Mini-ITX form factor.
-They also have very nice design layouts in my opinion.
+In my opinion, they also have very nice design layouts.

 ASRock IMB-1223-WV (H420Ehttps://www.asrockind.com/en-gb/IMB-1223-WV